-(Please note: This article will be updated periodically as the latest information is available.
-Last Update: August 3rd, 2017)
+(Please note: This post is part of the "Definitive Guide To Windows-as-a-Service Management" blog series and will be updated periodically as the latest information is available.
+Last Update: September 2021)

 Planning Your Upgrade & Support Timeline

 So, let’s talk about the exact timing.
 Please note that we will only talk about Semi-Annual Channel updates for Windows 10 Enterprise and Education editions below.
 Long-Term Servicing Branch does not receive any feature upgrades and the Windows Insider Preview precedes each release.